invoice-collector/invoice-collector/README.md

 docker-compose -f docker-compose-debug.yml up --build
 ```

-You can then use the postman collection (_available soon_) to query the dev environment.
+You can then use the Bruno collection to query the dev environment.

 <!-- ## FAQ -->